microsoft/MixedRealityToolkit-Unity/Documentation/README_MRTKStandardShader.md

 ![lwrpupgrade](../Documentation/Images/MRTKStandardShader/MRTK_LWRPUpgrade.jpg)

 After the upgrade occurs the MRTK/Standard shader will be altered and any magenta (shader error) materials should be fixed.
-To verify the upgrade successfully occured please check the console for: **Upgraded Assets/MixedRealityToolkit/StandardAssets/Shaders/MixedRealityStandard.shader for use with the Lightweight Render Pipeline.**
+To verify the upgrade successfully occurred please check the console for: **Upgraded Assets/MixedRealityToolkit/StandardAssets/Shaders/MixedRealityStandard.shader for use with the Lightweight Render Pipeline.**

 ## Texture Combiner